 Rock Tech lowers Guben lithium converter costs

-This equates to a reduction of €27.7 million in annual operating costs, from €120.8 million to €93.1 million.
+The plant is not even online yet and Rock Tech Lithium is already lowering operating costs.
+The measures mentioned above will reduce expenditures by €27.7 million annually – from €120.8 million to €93.1 million.
 According to Rock Tech, several factors contribute to the lower projection.
 Transport and logistics expenses are expected to fall by €11.7 million, or 47 per cent, from €25 million to €13.3 million, following the adoption of a revised logistics concept.

 A revised spodumene supply contract with improved Incoterms accounts for €10.4 million of these savings.
 Reagent procurement costs are set to fall by €2.8 million to €23.1 million, while refined estimates of annual fees, insurance and IT costs will reduce fixed costs by €4.2 million to €5.8 million.